hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 As you can imagine from the description above, when running Salmon there are also two steps.

 **Step 1: Indexing**
- "Index" the transcriptome (transcripts or genes) using the `index` command:
+ "Index" the transcriptome using the `index` command:

 ```bash
 ## DO NOT RUN THIS CODE